deltachat/deltachat-pages/en/delta-makes-chatting-better.md

 # Delta makes chatting better

-_All chat now with WhatsApp, Instagram or similar - well not all, but quite a lot.
-About six billion email addresses exist in the world and over one billion chat now, instead of emailing.
-Just why?
+_All chat is now done with WhatsApp, Instagram or similar apps - well not all, but quite a lot.
+About six billion email addresses exist in the world and over one billion use chat now, instead of emailing.
+Why?
 Chatting is the easiest way to communicate._

 This ease is rewarded.
 And that, although there are several **rubs**.
 Both the sender and the recipient must register both at WhatsApp or at comparable trade fairs.
 Only then it is easy.
 The small hurdle is quickly done if the sender persuades the recipient to take part in WhatsApp, too - especially if the new member passes the 20 pages of the **Terms and Conditions** with a quick checkmark - without having to read this annoying test.
-For what?
-He wants to get in, where all his friends are already long.
+What for?
+He wants to get in, where all his friends already are.

 With 29 dollars in favor of WhatsApp, the market judged this free advertising of a new member, at the time when Facebook bought WhatsApp.